 Think of how they remain impressed in our minds and stick to our memories.
 Think of how we grow up fascinated by those impossible stories and the romantic plots.
-Actually, everybody remembers those famous titles, those characters that stand out for their heroism, bravery and passion, all in an era back in the time where magic, mystery, love and chivalry were still common place.
+Everybody remembers those famous titles, those characters that stand out for their heroism, bravery and passion, all in an era back in the time where magic, mystery, love and chivalry were still commonplace.

-Fairy tales are basically common places, facts that recur almost in the same order and lead to a punchy ending.
+Fairy tales are basically commonplaces, facts that recur almost in the same order and lead to a happy ending.
 The key is probably in them to be told out and be widely known, as well as in their famous titles – as if all fairy tales had one.

 Some stories from today perfectly reflect this structural refrain.

-Awful news was broadcasted two months ago!
+Terrible news was broadcasted two months ago!
 A tower block burned down in West London causing the death of almost 50 tenants.
-The fire at the tower block was allegedly due to poor electric wiring and low quality elements.
-Firemen intervention was prompt, however it didn’t prevent damages to the building and the nearby area.
+The fire at the tower block was allegedly due to poor electric wiring and low-quality elements.
+Firemen intervention was prompt, however it didn’t prevent damage to the building and the nearby area.
 In the tower, a young Italian couple got stuck in their apartment and had to fight for their lives in the blazing fire.
-They say, she called her parents for a final farewell; he could only hold her hands tight, until they acknowledged that no rescuer would turn up and that their fate was already written.
-They remained victim of the fire and their bodies were eventually found burned: still hugging one another in a consuming passion.
-The news was on the media and in London everybody learned about the one which will be remembered as The fire at Grenfell Tower.
+They say, she called her parents for a final farewell, while he could only hold her hands tight until they acknowledged that no rescuer would turn up and that their fate was already written.
+They remained victim of the fire and their bodies were eventually found burned but still hugging one another.
+The news was on the media and in London, everybody learned about the one which will be remembered as the fire at Grenfell Tower.